iv660/arduino-snake-game/README.md

 * [ ] **Avalanche effect**: Eating each apple brings two new apples.

+* [ ] **Invisible apples**: When this challenge is active, each apple appears on the screen for a short amount of time and then disappears.
+The player must memorize the location of the hidden apple and find it without visual guidance.

 * [ ] **Multiple snakes**: Introduce multiple snakes that can be controlled simultaneously, either by the same player or by multiple players.

 * [ ] **Time attack**: Add a time limit for each level or a timer that counts down, and challenge the player to eat as many apples as possible within the time limit.